pomegranatebee/hyperv-debian/README.md

 # Install

 1. Download an amd64 image from https://www.debian.org/distrib/netinst.
 "Small CDs or USB sticks" works.
 2. Use the creation wizard in Hyper-V. Default settings are fine.
-Currently using "Generation 1" virtual machine for best compatibility.
+Recommend "Generation 2" virtual machine.
+"Generation 1" virtual machines have issues if you want to use Xfce as a DE.
 3. Create root password and store in password manager.
 4. Create default user *<default_username>*.
 5. Create default password and store in password manager.
-6. Finish Debian install.
-Default settings are fine, and you can install SSH here or later.
+6. Finish Debian install, using default settings until the "Software selection" screen, where I recommend the following settings:
+   1. Debian desktop environment
+   2. Xfce
+   3. SSH Server
+   4. standard sysem utilities

 # Add default user to sudoers file